hashicorp/learn-inspec/profiles/README.md

 # Inspec profiles

 This directory contains the inspec profiles.
-Each profile is currenly a product that corrisponds to a learn sub directory.